Robustly Self-Ordered Graphs: Constructions and Applications to Property Testing: Existence and Transformation to Bounded-Degree Graphs

 \BPF Denoting the vertex-set of $G'_n$ by $V=\bigcup_{v\in[n]}C_v$, we consider an arbitrary (non-trivial) permutation $\mu':V\to V$, and the corresponding set of non-fixed-points $T'$.
-Intuitively, if $\mu'$ maps vertices of $C_v$ to several $C_w$'s, then we get a proportional contribution to the difference between $G'_n$ and $\mu'(G'_n)$ by the (1-colored) edges of the expander.
+Intuitively, if $\mu'$ maps vertices of $C_v$ to several $C_w$'s, then we get a proportional contribution to the difference between~$G'_n$ and $\mu'(G'_n)$ by the (1-colored) edges of the expander.
 Otherwise, $\mu'$ induces a permutation $\mu$ over the vertices of $G_n$, and we get a corresponding contribution via the (2-colored) edges of $G_n$.
-Lastly, non-identity mapping inside the individual $C_v$'s are charged using the (0-colored and 2-colored) edges that connect different $C_v$'s.
+Lastly, non-identity mappings inside the individual $C_v$'s are charged using the (even-colored) edges that connect different $C_v$'s, while relying on the fact each vertex in $G'_n$ is incident to a single even-colored edge.
 Details follow.

-For a permutation $\mu':V\to V$ as above, let $\mu:[n]\to[n]$ be a permutation that maximizes the (average over $v\in[n]$ of the) number of vertices in $C_v$ that are mapped by $\mu'$ to vertices in $C_{\mu(v)}$; that is, for every permutation $\nu:[n]\to[n]$, it holds that
+For a permutation $\mu':V\to V$ as above, let $\mu:[n]\to[n]$ be a permutation that maximizes the (average over $v\in[n]$ of the) number of vertices in $C_v$ that are mapped by $\mu'$ to vertices in~$C_{\mu(v)}$; that is, for every permutation $\nu:[n]\to[n]$, it holds that

 We consider the following three cases.

 \BDes \item[{\em Case 1}:] $\sum_{v\in[n]}|B_v|=\Omega(|T'|)$, where $B_v\eqdef\{\ang{v,u}\!\in\!C_v:\mu'(\ang{v,u})\not\in C_{\mu(v)}\}$.

 (This refers to the case that many vertices are mapped by $\mu'$ to an expander that is different from the one designated by $\mu$, which represents the best possible mapping of whole expanders.)